About Us

 St. Bruno School History and Tradition

-The first few years of life at St. Bruno Catholic School were full of excitement and change.
-The school began as an outgrowth of St. Mary of the Angels Catholic School with six portables in their school yard.
-We were officially recognized as a separate entity and given the name St. Bruno in March 1974.
+St. Bruno Catholic School has a rich history of growth, resilience, and community.
+The school began as an extension of St. Mary of the Angels Catholic School, operating with six portables in the school yard.
+In March 1974, St. Bruno was officially recognized as a separate school community.

 St. Raymond School History and Tradition